-Emitting a transcendent aura of luminescent gold, Revival Of Ancient Egypt 2015, stands as a profound testament to Gheorghe Virtosu's extraordinary evocation of the social issues within semi-pure abstraction.
+Emitting a transcendent aura of luminescent gold, the present piece, stands as a profound testament to Gheorghe Virtosu's extraordinary evocation of the social issues within semi-pure abstraction.
 Executed at the apex of the artist's career, this exquisite painting triumphantly embodies the ultimate creative crescendo and full maturation of Virtosu's extraordinary artistic practice.

 A veritable treatise upon the absolute limits of painterly abstraction, the luminous canvas transmits an aura of the ethereal that is enthrallingly immersive, engulfing the viewer entirely within its utterly captivating compositional dynamism and intensity.
 The three clearly distinct—yet inextricably intertwined—zones of radiant colour imbue the canvas with an actual magnetic charge that draws the viewer ever, irresistibly inward.
 Virtosu decided to choose some scenes that reflect on Egyptian spirit and reproduce them using new tools and painting techniques.
 In his opinion, art is not just about presenting beauty to the audience; it must convey a strong philosophical message.